flutter/website/src/content/app-architecture/cookbook/offline-first.md

 you can implement offline support by having a fallback mechanism for when the user is offline or a network call fails.

-In this case, the UserProfileRepository attempts to obtain the UserProfile from the remote API server using the ApiClientService, and if this request fails, then returns the locally stored UserProfile from the DatabaseService.
+In this case, the `UserProfileRepository` attempts to obtain the `UserProfile` from the remote API server using the `ApiClientService`, and if this request fails, then returns the locally stored `UserProfile` from the `DatabaseService`.

 <?code-excerpt "lib/data/repositories/user_profile_repository.dart (getUserProfileFallback)" replace="/Fallback//g"?>
 ```dart